NC public schools are testing for lead in drinking water with ‘once-in-a-generation’ funding

 “We were able to replace those faucets within a week or so,” Amaral said.
 “We're just grateful to be able to do this for our kids and show that our kids are worth it.”

-Clean Classrooms for Carolina Kids is still working to enroll every school across the state by May 1, so testing can be completed before the federal funding expires this fall.
+Clean Classrooms for Carolina Kids is still working to enroll every school across the state by May 1, so testing can be completed before the federal funding expires.